Ireland Reaching Out

 • Government Vital Records (Birth, Marriage and Death certificates) are required for each generation.
 Once you get far enough back where vitals were not mandated by the state, then records with clear proof of a family connection to the prior generation need to be found.
 This can be in the form of Wills, Land Records, Newspaper Obituaries, Pension Records, and Bible Records (as long as you have the original bible in your possession).

-• Effective January 1, 2014, the DAR will accept Y-DNA as a supplemental tool of lineage.
+• As of January 1, 2014, the DAR accepts Y-DNA as a supplemental tool of lineage.

-Be patient and don’t get frustrated.
-Delays are inevitable as you need to completely satisfy the society that you are tracing the correct lineage.
+Ancestry Sisters have been helping clients gather proper documentation for DAR memberships since 2012.
+The trick is to be patient and don’t get frustrated.
+Delays are inevitable as you need to completely support all generations to meet chapter requirements.
 But the reward is worth the wait, and your descendants will thank you for your hard work in passing down this bit of family history.

 When to Hire a Genealogist and How to Hire a Genealogist.